DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/providing-data/binding-to-json-data-sources.md

     An expression can include [dashboard parameters](../data-analysis/using-dashboard-parameters.md).

     > [!Tip]
-    > Refer to the [Create Parameters](../data-analysis/using-dashboard-parameters/creating-parameters.md) topic for more information how to create a dashboard parameter.
+    > Refer to the following help topic for details on how to create a dashboard parameter: [Create Parameters](../data-analysis/using-dashboard-parameters/creating-parameters.md).

     Select **Add Dashboard Parameter** from the **Value** property's drop-down list, configure the dashboard parameter in the invoked **Dashboard Parameter** dialog, and click **OK**.